emacs-lang-dev/spec/README.md

 * Uses Lisp syntax, but makes several step asides in favor of code readability (see "syntax sugar" section).
 * Designed to be embedded into Emacs.
 Can call Emacs Lisp functions.

+# Type system

+## Primitive types

+All type names are required to start from a capital letter.

+Types listed below map in 1-to-1 fashion with Emacs Lisp builtin types:

+* `Int` - 32-bit or 64-bit signed integer value.
+* `Float` - double precision (64-bit) floating point value.

+**TODO**: fill other types as soon as we're sure what else to include here.

+## Containers

+**TODO**: describe provided containers and their properties.

 # Syntax sugar

 ## Infix and postfix notations